J0hnny1/J0hnny1.github.io/README.md

 # Unofficial Factorio Website
-School Project Website about Factorio.
-The task is to make make a simple Website with HTML and css.
-This Github page is to make it available to the teacher and others.
+School Project, with the task to create a Website about a random topic, I like Factorio so I chose it as Topic.